Beginning to write about the smocks, we assume the following:

 Well, now when we’ve looked at and enjoyed the tower, let’s get inside, right to the top.
 Evidently, the sails of the smocks are not much different from those of the post-based mills, apart from their size.
 And, yes, there has survived one smock with sixteen sails in the village of Kulyabovka.
 Until recently, there was a clever fixing to support this system (link), but, unfortunately, it got lost.
 The windshaft in general is the same.
 Instead of iron inserts, in smocks there is an iron ring (15).
 Of course, the windshaft has exactly the same diameter as the cap.
 As it is rolled, it can be placed only directly in the center.

 Since we need lots of different powerful mechanisms, we should place them downstairs.
 Otherwise, what’s the point?
 Therefore, the rotational motion must go down from the top, and for this reason the vertical shaft passes through all the floors of the mill.
-Near the ground it is inserted into the movable board for adjusting the vertical angle (16), and at the top it ends with a massive wallover (17) or in one mill only – in Zaval — with a spurwheel (18).
-When the cap rotates, the camwheel moves along it.
+Near the ground it is inserted into the movable board for adjusting the vertical angle (16), and at the top it ends with a massive wallower which is a cage gear (17) or a spur wheel (18), normal or conical e.g. in Zaval.
+When the cap rotates, the brake wheel moves along it.

 Now we see a building that is cut through, from top to bottom, by a rotating pole.
 (If this pole (vertical shaft) is not long enough, it can be constructed of parts, both in height and width).
 Thus, any mechanism on any floor can now be connected to this source of energy.

 Let’s consider the simplest scheme.
 There is a platform on the ground floor of the mill (19), under which there goes the vertical shaft (20).
 Under the platform, the vertical shaft is attached to the ground.
-A spurwheel is mounted on the shaft, and to the left and to right two spindles with spurwheels or stonenuts are attached to horizontal beams (21).
+A great spur wheel is mounted on the shaft, and to the left and to the right two spindles each with a stone nut (cage gear or spur wheel) are attached to horizontal beams (21).
 As in the inverted post-based mills, the spindles go up and move the millstones (only the runner, of course) on the platform in pallets with lids.
 This is how two pairs of millstones are connected.
 On the top of the millstone there are hoppers.
 The shoes come out from the platform, under which the grain sacks are put (22) (23).

 It’s a classic construction, and definitely there may be differences.
 In some mills there is no platform, and the millstones are on the second floor.
 In this case, the shoes go down straight away.
 In the destroyed mill in Chirscha there was an interesting system of hoisting a sack full of flour (link second and third pictures from the bottom).
 The hoppers can hang on the stonecranes (24) or a special hinged construction (25).
 But the idea is still the same: on the ground floor the spindle is connected to the vertical shaft with the simplest gear transmission, which sends the rotational movement up.
 An exception is the mill in Kursk.
 It has the gears as in the non-inverted/direct post-based mill: a vertical shaft (spindle) immediately connects to the millstones.

 What else could be connected to the vertical shaft?
 You can connect the camshaft of the crushing mill (26), or the whole horizontal shaft, which itself will deliver energy to other mechanisms.
 (27) There are two mills like this: Spass (Kostromskaya Sloboda) and Kochemlevo (New Jerusalem).
 They look as if the whole factory could fit inside.
-However, whatever you connect, it will be strictly between the top wallover and the bottom spurwheel.
+However, whatever you connect, it will be strictly between the wallower and the great spur wheel.
 Thus, by the number of remaining squared holes on a vertical shaft, we can know about the number of gears existing in the mill.

 As for the brake, the idea is the same: it stops the brake wheel.
 However, the power here, unlike the post-based mills, is greater, that’s why the brakes completely envelop the wheel and are regulated by powerful beams (28).
 Sometimes these beams are suspended on the blocks and can be adjusted from the lower floors.